suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

     ![Browse files](media/01.png)

-1. The Speech service transcribes and displays the text in real time.
+1. The Speech service transcribes and displays the text in real-time.

     ![](media/09.png)

-    >**Note:** The Lab VM is not configured with audio so you can download the zip file in your local computer and hear the audio and verify the output.
+    >**Note:** The Lab VM is not configured with audio so you can download the zip file to your local computer and hear the audio and verify the output.

 1. Review the output, which should have successfully recognized and transcribed the audio into text.